blbadger/blbadger.github.io/language-discreteness.md

 and for $d_{model}=2048$ at block 8 we do find both accurate self and non-self token representation.
 This is also true if we scale the depth of the model without increasing the width, for example for $d_{model}=1024$ and $n=24$ layers we have also have a perfect self- and non-self representation for an untrained model (note that the n=8 layer version above was not as capable).
 What is more remarkable is that even if the first three tokens are masked, the representation is still perfect.

+This (modified) mixer representation is somewhat more accurate than that obtained from a similarly sized transformer (even when using the same 4096-size tokenizer and training dataset): a trained $d_{model}=256, \; n=8$ transformer (llama style) model yields for `[:, 1:, :]` the input *Mario, the Idea, versus Mario, the Man*

+`pictureario, the Idea, th let fterMarioiMan`

+where some self- and the non-self token are incorrectly identified, although for a trained $d_{model}=512$ we have

+`s.
+They whistch whistsat panstayou're snowpatophch whistsat Man`

 ### Noise on a Discreet Channel

 To recap, we have found that accurate input representations of language but not images are not formed in trained transformer models unless they contain a very large number of parameters, particularly in trained models.
 In the next section, we will consider what this means for a language model's ability to give useful outputs.